 Philanthropy

 Raymond’s philanthropic pursuits are core to his mission of benefiting the community he calls home.
-With proceeds made from sales of red his blend called The Philanthropist going to charity each year, he only has more plans to give back in 2022.
+With proceeds made from sales of red his blend called The Philanthropist going to charity each year, he only has more plans to give back.
 After pandemic lockdown struck Paso Robles and Templeton, the cities took a significant hit from the loss of tax revenue that usually supports their local police and fire agencies.
 With his Cabernet blend, Venado Grande, Indigene could write a big check to help those first responders.
 And Raymond plans to do it again.
 “This time, we’re doing it for Paso teachers,” he says.
 “Just in case you didn’t know that most teachers spend 20% of their [salary] on curriculum, I’m here to tell you.
 I personally know some of those teachers.
 My kid grew up in those schools.”

 In the year ahead, Raymond plans to release a secondary label and launch a line of champagne.
 He also dreams of finding a cabin to rent out as an Air BnB to folks who stumble across SLO CAL and just aren’t quite ready to go home.
 He hears it all the time.
 People say, “Man!
 I’d love to stay in town, but I can’t find a room.”
 He understands why they’d never want to leave.